Willow TogetherA Look at Our Fall Connected Learning Model

 Your family.
 Your choice.

 Willow Together allows your family to decide if in-person or online instruction is best for your child.
-We will reopen our campus on September 14 for full-day, in-person instruction five days a week and simultaneously offer a robust distance learning program for families who prefer to start the year learning remotely.
+We reopened our campus on September 14 for full-day, in-person instruction five days a week, simultaneously offering a robust distance learning program for families who prefer to learn remotely this year.

-Outdoor learning will help our students learn in a healthy and engaging environment, technology will help our students who choose to learn from home integrate into the classroom, and new safety protocols, as recommended by the CDC and NJDOE, will be implemented to make our in-person program as safe as possible for students, faculty, and staff.
+Outdoor learning helps our students learn in a healthy and engaging environment.
+Enhanced technology helps our students who choose to learn from home integrate into the classroom, and new safety protocols, as recommended by the CDC and NJDOE, have been implemented to make our in-person program as safe as possible for students, faculty, and staff.

 Principles of Willow Together

 In-person or virtual, every learning experience has an intellectual and ethical purpose at Willow.

 We are committed to infusing our classes with joy and wonder, whether students are on campus or online, because it is the best way to engage and motivate children.
 Willow teachers designed their lesson plans to meet the unique challenges of this fall with joy, curiosity, collaboration, and hands-on exploration at the heart of our students’ learning experiences.

 Virtues at the Center

 Virtues remain embedded into everything we do at Willow.
 This fall, daily Morning Gatherings continue in smaller classroom groups, supplemented with virtual all-school conversations twice a week.
 Our Virtues Program is meaningfully integrated into the curriculum, practiced by all of our community members, and used as a guide for our decision-making as a school.